SoftwareAG/c8y-docs/src/documents/guides/devices/opcua.html.md

 ## Architecture
 Cumulocity provides OPC-UA agent written in Java which integrates Cloud Fieldbus model and OPC-UA data model.
-The OPC UA Server is connected to a OPC UA agent using OPC UA/SOAP or binary protocol.
+The OPC UA Server is connected to the OPC UA agent using OPC UA/SOAP or binary protocol.
 The OPC UA agent finally communicates with the Cumulocity using the REST API.

 ## Prerequisites
-OPC-UA agent is written in java is running on industrial PC and required Java Runtime Environment 7 or newer.
+OPC-UA agent is written in java and needs to be running on industrial PC and required Java Runtime Environment 7 or newer.

 > Note that Java must be in your path variable

 ## Configuration
 ### Configuration of OPC-UA Server
-OPC-UA is specification owned by OPC Foundation, actual OPC-UA Servers are implemented by other companies and configuration is specific to implementation.
+OPC-UA is specification owned by OPC Foundation, actual OPC-UA Servers are implemented by other companies and configuration is specific to the implementation.
 You need to follow instruction that is provided along with OPC-UA Server.
-Instruction have to provide URL of the server and credentials which we will need to configure OPC-UA agent.
+Instruction have to provide URL of the server and credentials which will be needed to configure OPC-UA agent.

 ### Configuration of OPC-UA Agent
 > Note that all shell commands are for linux